SpatialLab-UCENFOTEC/web-conversational-avatar/README.md

 ## Technical Implementation

-STT functionality is implemented using:
+Speech recognition is implemented using:

-### puter.js
+### Google Cloud Speech-to-Text

-**puter.js** is used to manage audio capture and voice transcription in a lightweight and efficient manner.
+The **Google Cloud Speech-to-Text API** is used to convert spoken audio into text.

 Advantages:

-* Simple frontend integration
-* No complex backend required
-* Compatible with modern browsers
-* Simplified audio event handling
+* High transcription accuracy
+* Support for multiple languages
+* Scalable cloud infrastructure
+* Reliable speech recognition models

+The frontend captures the user's audio input and sends it to the backend service, which forwards the audio to the Google Cloud Speech-to-Text API for transcription.

 ---

-## 🔄 System Integration
+## System Integration

 The voice interaction flow operates as follows:

 1. The user presses the microphone button.
 2. The avatar switches to the **Listening** state.
-3. **puter.js** captures the user's audio.
+3. The browser captures the user's audio.
+4. The audio is sent to the backend service.
+5. The backend sends the audio to **Google Cloud Speech-to-Text**.
-4. The message is transcribed.
+6. The spoken message is transcribed.
-5. The transcribed text is sent to the standard system flow.
+7. The transcribed text is sent to the standard system flow.
-6. The avatar switches to **Thinking**.
+8. The avatar switches to **Thinking**.
-7. The LLM generates a response.
+9. The LLM generates a response.
-8. The system activates TTS.
+10. The system activates TTS.
-9. The avatar switches to **Speaking**.
+11. The avatar switches to **Speaking**.
-10. Once playback finishes, the avatar returns to **Idle**.
+12. Once playback finishes, the avatar returns to **Idle**.

 ---